Michael-Khoury/Michael-Khoury.github.io/README.md

 # 🌐 Michael Khoury – Portfolio Frontend

 This is the frontend for my **full-stack personal portfolio website**, developed using **React.js (with JSX)** and **React Router** for multi-page navigation and scroll-aware routing.
-The site is fully responsive and styled entirely using custom CSS, including media queries for mobile optimization — no UI frameworks used.
+The site is fully responsive and styled entirely using custom CSS, including media queries for mobile optimization.

 It features a clean, component-driven UI with animated typing effects, smooth scroll behavior, and dynamic background handling (including mobile-optimized flipping and repeating logic).
 The app includes modular, reusable components such as the `Navbar`, `Footer`, and `ScrollToTop`.